katnaps/nixos-base/README.md

 # mount /dev/disk/by-label/nixos /mnt
 ```

-For UEFI systems for the boot partition be sure to add this when mounting boot partition
+For **UEFI systems** for the boot partition be sure to add this when mounting boot partition
 ```
 # mkdir -p /mnt/boot
 # mount -o umask=077 /dev/disk/by-label/boot /mnt/boot
 ```
+Don't forget about **umask=077**<br/>
+> To avoid getting warning signs about the boot partition not being safe & secure after completing NixOS installation process<br/>

 Mount data partition if created
 ```